Showing 21 - 30 of 61 results for “”

 The Personal Injuries Proceedings Act 2002 (PIPA) restricts the advertising of personal injury services by legal practitioners and others.
 It is every legal practitioners’ responsibility to understand and comply with PIPA restrictions.

 The Legal Profession Act 2007 (LPA) regulates the obligation to disclose legal costs to clients, their rights, and how that disclosure should be made.
+The LPA enables this obligation to be met through a costs agreement or a separate notice with costs disclosure.

 The Legal Services Commission (the Commission) receives more complaints about lawyers’ billing practices and legal costs than any other single issue.
 The Legal Profession Act 2007 (LPA) regulates legal costs, how law practices are to bill for those legal costs and the process for having legal costs assessed.